-Maroc Telecom's representatives sit on the Board of Mauritel SA.
+Maroc Telecom's representatives sit on the Board of Directors of Mauritel SA.
 None of Maroc Telecom executives holds any operational functions within these companies.

-The consolidation methods for the CMC/Mauritel sub-group are summarized in Notes 1, 2 and 28 to the consolidated financial statements.
-In addition, Chapter 3.2.3.4 "Related-party transactions" illustrates the type of financial flows between Maroc Telecom and the Mauritel sub-group.
+The consolidation methods for the CMC/Mauritel sub-group are summarized in notes 1, 2 and 28 to the consolidated financial statements.
+In addition, chapter 3.2.3.4 "Related-party transactions" illustrates the type of financial flows between Maroc Telecom and the Mauritel sub-group.

-(1) Forecasts at end-December 2020 (source: IMF, October 2020).
+(1) Forecasts at end-December 2021 (source: IMF, October 2021).

-(2) Data at end-December 2020 (source: Maroc Telecom).
+(2) Data at end-December 2021 (source: Maroc Telecom).

-Mauritel provides Fixed-Line telephony services (voice and data) as well as broadband Internet access to private customers, companies and the public sector.
+Mauritel provides Fixed-line telephony services (Voice and Data) as well as broadband Internet access to private customers, companies and the public sector.

 In addition to Mauritel, Mattel and Chinguitel have had Fixed-Line licenses since 2009 that allow them to operate in this market.
-Nevertheless, to date, the former has developed neither networks nor Fixed-Line offers, while Chinguitel provides Fixed-Line services through its CDMA network.
+Nevertheless, to date, the former has developed neither networks nor Fixed-line offers, while Chinquitel provides Fixed-line services through its CDMA network.
 As a result, Mauritel remains the sole wireline operator in Mauritania.

-At end-December 2020, Mauritel had a Fixed-Line customer base of 57 thousand lines, 0.9% more than in 2019.
-The operator is able to offer its Fixed-Line customers ADSL broadband packages.
-At end-December 2020, Mauritel had 18 thousand Internet subscribers, mostly on the ADSL network (98% of the customer base).
+At end-December 2021, Mauritel had a Fixed-line customer base of 57 thousand lines, the same as in 2020.
+In addition, the operator is deploying an ADSL and FTTH network, enabling it to sell broadband Internet offers to its customers.
+At end-December 2021, Mauritel had 19 thousand Internet subscribers, mostly on the ADSL network (94% of the customer base).

 To meet its international bandwidth needs, Mauritel participates in a consortium that has capacity on the Africa Coast to Europe (ACE) submarine cable and includes all Mauritanian telecom operators and the Mauritanian post office.
+In addition, on June 26, 2020, Mauritel received the government's agreement to end the Maroc Telecom Group's West Africa cable in Nouadhibou.

-Mauritel's Mobile business consists of prepaid and postpaid services.
-Mobile services are offered for voice, value-added services (SMS, MMS, etc.), 3G Mobile Internet (launched in 2009), 4G (commercial launch on December 31, 2020), and roaming.
+Mauritel's Mobile activities consist of prepaid and postpaid services.
+Mobile services are offered for Voice, value-added services (SMS, MMS, SVA, etc.), 3G Mobile Internet (launched in 2009), 4G (launched on December 31, 2020), and roaming.

-In July 2015, Mauritel renewed its 2G license for a period of 10 years in return for a fixed share (MRO 1 billion) and an annual variable share corresponding to 2.5% of 2G revenues for the term of the license.
+In July 2015, Mauritel renewed its 2G license for a period of ten years in return for a Fixed share (MRO 1 billion) and an annual variable share corresponding to 2.5% of 2G revenues for the term of the license.

-In November 2020, Mauritel acquired a 4G license for a period of ten years for MRO 500 million.
+In November 2020, Mauritel acquired its 4G license for a period of ten years in return for a Fixed fee (MRO 500 million) and an annual variable fee corresponding to 2.5% of 4G revenues for the term of the license.